ameliabedelia/ameliabarber_netlify/content/post/2019-11-24-new-zealand-bird-taxonomy-popularity.markdown

-Unfortunately, the WikiSpecies search wasn't able to find matches for 3 of our 30 birds.
+Unfortunately, the Wikispecies search wasn't able to find matches for 3 of our 30 birds.
 To figure out which birds were missing results and save them for manual entry later, I used `purrr::keep()`.

 ```r